jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-2b.md

 They put themselves on a level with the merchants and manufacturers who were disposed to oppress them.
 Perhaps they did not consider how the freedom of trade affected their interest much less than those of merchants and manufacturers.

-<sup>22</sup> In reality permanently prohibiting the importation of foreign wheat and cattle is enacting that the countryside's population and industry shall never exceed what its rude produce can maintain.
+{{< s v="22" >}} In reality permanently prohibiting the importation of foreign wheat and cattle is enacting that the countryside's population and industry shall never exceed what its rude produce can maintain.